nikija/public/Distributor/README.md

 Distributor requires at least one element in website, which will serve as its container.
 Additionaly, you can add multiple banner elements.

-Once required files are loaded, you can initialize Distributor with this minimal code:
+Once required files are loaded, you can initialize Distributor with the following minimal code.
+Do not forget to **use hotelId of your hotel** instead of the sample hotelId `aaaa-bbbb-cccc-dddd-eeeeeeee`.

 ```html
 <!-- Distributor's element, insert anywhere in website -->